pravinyo/website/_posts/2026-09-08-ai-dev-lifecycle.md

 Review this code for the following code smells.
 For each smell found:
 1. Name the smell
 2. Quote the offending lines
-3. Name the Module 2 design pattern that fixes it, if one applies
+3. Name the [Design Pattern](/posts/design-patterns-part-1/) that fixes it, if one applies
-4. State whether the fix crosses a layer boundary (Module 3) — if so, flag it instead of silently generating a fix
+4. State whether the fix crosses a layer boundary ([per Architecture principles](/posts/architecture-intro/)) — if so, flag it instead of silently generating a fix
 5. Show the refactored code